Language Translation

 Triggers for Enhanced Surveillance | Emergency Aerial Pesticide ApplicationPublic InformationInformation for BeekeepersInformation for Organic Farmers

 Eastern equine encephalitis (EEE) virus is the most dangerous mosquito-borne virus that is naturally present in the state of Indiana.
 EEE virus outbreaks tend to be cyclical, with an outbreak cycle typically lasting from 1 year to 3 years.
-When present, EEE virus activity is typically detected beginning in mid- to late August.
+When present, EEE virus activity is typically detected beginning in mid-to late August..

-Information regarding historical and current outbreak response activities:
+Information regarding historical outbreak response activities:

 2019 EEEV Response Summary